 Severe brain injury cases that involve another person’s gross negligence or intent to harm may also result in punitive damages, or additional compensation to punish the defendant.
 It will be up to a judge to determine whether you should receive punitive damages for your TBI.

-The value of your brain injury claim will depend on many factors, including the severity of the injury and the actions of the defendant.
-In general, however, if you have a major traumatic brain injury with catastrophic effects, you will be eligible to receive more compensation than with a minor brain injury, such as a concussion.
+The value of your injury claim will depend on many factors, including the severity of the injury and the actions of the defendant.
+In general, however, if you have a major traumatic brain injury with catastrophic effects, you will be eligible to receive more compensation than with a minor head injury, such as a concussion.
 Your Denver personal injury attorney can help you fight for the highest compensation award possible using proven legal strategies in Colorado.

 Recognizing what caused your TBI is one of the first steps toward demanding compensation from the at-fault party.
 Many different incidents that compromise the skull or brain could cause a TBI.
 Certain types of accidents are more likely to cause TBIs than others, however.
 According to CDC statistics, the leading causes of traumatic brain injury are:

 Brain injuries can also stem from sports incidents.
 Diving accidents could cause a swimmer to hit his or her head on the bottom of the pool, while sports with balls put players at risk of head and brain injuries from flying objects.
 Another common cause is violence.
 Gunshot or stab wounds to the head could cause serious or fatal TBIs.
-At Fang Law Firm, we handle TBI cases of all types, severities and causes.
+At The Fang Law Firm, we handle TBI cases of all types, severities and causes.

-Traumatic brain injuries can have serious long-term personal and financial consequences.
+Our experienced Denver brain injury attorneys will act in your best interests at all times, deal with insurance companies on your behalf, and vigorously pursue full compensation for your injuries.
 If you or your loved one has suffered TBI through the fault of another, contact The Fang Law Firm today.
-Our Denver brain injury attorneys are tough advocates for injured people.
+Our Denver brain injury attorneys are tough advocates for injured people and offer free consultations.